-Begonia boliviensis A.DC. is the correct and accepted name for this species of Begonia.
+Begonia boliviensis A.DC. is the accepted name for this species of Begonia.
 It was named and first described by Alphonse Louis Pierre Pyramus de Candolle in Annales des Sciences Naturelles in 1859.

 The genus, Begonia L., was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.